-Theatre Practicum III is designed to continue to give the student practical experience in costuming, stage management, lighting, scene construction, prop construction, and box office management that is not available in a standard classroom setting.
+See update in Catalog Addendum Theatre Practicum III is designed to continue to give the student practical experience in costuming, stage management, lighting, scene construction, prop construction, and box office management that is not available in a standard classroom setting.
 Students will increase their efficiency, enjoyment and understanding of the various methods of producing theatrical productions using actual production requirements as a learning tool.
-Prerequisite: THE 111
+Prerequisite: THE 111 Credit: 1 semester hour Lecture: 1 Lab: 1

+THE 211 -

-THE 211 -Theatre Practicum IV
+Theatre Practicum IV IAI: None

 Theatre Practicum IV is designed to continue to give the student practical experience in costuming, stage management, lighting, scene construction, prop construction, and box office management that is not available in a standard classroom setting.
 Students will increase their efficiency, enjoyment and understanding of the various methods of producing theatrical productions using actual production requirements as a learning tool.
 Upon completion of the four Practicum credits, the student will have a portfolio review in preparation for transfer to a baccalaureate program.

-Prerequisite: THE 210 Credit: 1 semester hour Lecture: 1
+Prereguisite: THĖ 210 Credit: 1 semester hour Lab: 1 Lecture: 1

-Summer Theatre Workshop
+THE 220 -Summer Theatre Workshop IAI: None

-7 7 IAI: None Summer Theatre Workshop is an introduction to the unique challenges of outdoor theatre.
+Summer Theatre Workshop is an introduction to the unique challenges of outdoor theatre.
 Students will receive an overview of the production process through a series of lectures and will then select one or more major areas of emphasis.
-Students will be exposed to production theory through class presentations and readings Practical experience will be gained through production assignments.
+Students will be exposed to production theory through class presentations and readings.
+Practical experience will be gained through production assignments.
+Prerequisite: None Credit: 3 semester hours Lecture: 1 1.1

-THE 234-

-Design for the Theatre
+THE 234 -Design for the Theatre

-Design for the Theatre is an introductory design class concentrating on scenic, lighting and property design.
+IAI: TA 911 1.1 Design for the Theatre is an introductory design class concentrating on scenic, lighting and property design.
 The students will take projects from initial design conceptualization through working drawings.
 Basic drafting-both manual and CAD, mechanical perspective rendering, model construction and lighting theory will be explored in relationship to various dramatic scripts.
 The class is designed to give the student an introduction to all aspects of theatrical design.
+Prerequisite: None Credit: 3 semester hours Lecture: 1 Lab: 4